Spring 2012 CS341 Syllabus

 Students are required to adhere to the University Policy on Academic Standards and Cheating, to the University Statement on Plagiarism and the Documentation of Written Work, and to the Code of Student Conduct as delineated in the catalog of Undergraduate Programs.
 The Code is also available online at: Code of Student Conduct

-In particular, some students have been caught posting their lab/project assignments or solutions on public websites, e.g. pastebin.com.
-The intent seems to have been to facilitate unauthorized collaboration while completing the assignment which is academic dishonesty.
+In particular, some students have been caught posting their lab/project assignments or solutions on public websites requesting or offering to pay for outside assistance.
+This is unauthorized collaboration which is academic dishonesty.
 In addition, because it is publicly posted, it allows other students to find their code - enabling them to copy it - which is also academic dishonesty.
-I consider any public posting of any homework assignments or solutions on the internet to be prima facie evidence of academic dishonesty.
+I consider any public posting by students of any homework assignments or solutions on the internet to be prima facie evidence of academic dishonesty.
 I will identify the students involved and sanction them.